Rail Crossings in the Township

 Railways in British Columbia have a long history, and rail in Langley is no exception.

-Rail Safety Week is Monday, September 20 through Sunday, September 26.
+Rail Safety Week is in September.
 Drivers and pedestrians are reminded of the following rail safety tips:

 - Drivers cannot accurately perceive the actual distance and speed of a train on its approach.
 Never race to beat a train to a crossing.
 You will lose.